casper-network/docs-redux/docs/operators/setup/hardware.md

 Attempting to run a Casper node on older hardware can result in unexpected crashes.
 This is due to the CPU not supporting instructions used by our official binaries, including AVX2 and Intel SHA extensions.

+These are the list of CPU flags on x86_64 architecture, for reference;

+- AVX2
+- AVX
+- BMI
+- CMOV
+- MODE64
+- NOVLX
+- SHA
+- SSE1
+- SSE2
+- SSE3
+- SSE41
+- SSSE3

 To avoid these issues, we recommend a CPU running AMD Zen, Intel Ice Lake or newer architecture.

 :::note

 This only applies to official binaries released by Casper.
 If you are compiling your node from scratch, you may choose to disable the extensions in question.

+If you are using a non standard OS, you should compile from source instead of using released binaries.

 :::